ChaPanda: History

+In April 2024, ChaPanda entered the Korean market, followed by overseas stores including in France, Singapore, and the United States in 2025.
+In 2026, ChaPanda made its debut in Canada as TeaByDo.

 Controversies

 In May 2021, ChaPanda (Changsha Shiji Jinyuan Store) was exposed for allegedly using expired ingredients during a surprise inspection by the Market Supervision Bureau.
 Law enforcement officials found that the labels on raw materials named "cake" and "raw coconut milk" in the freezer had expired.
 On May 28, in response to this incident, ChaPanda issued a statement on its official Weibo account, stating that, upon learning of the matter, the company immediately organized a special investigation team to look into the store.
 The results are as follows: After investigation, the "cake" and "raw coconut milk" in question during the random inspection were not expired raw materials.
 Both raw materials were prepared on-site at the store, and due to staff negligence, the expiration date labels were not replaced in time after preparation, resulting in the expiration date labels showing as expired during the inspection.

 A blogger conducted undercover visits to four ChaPanda stores in different cities and discovered that all of them were using expired ingredients with replaced labels.
 The store employees claimed this was done to avoid detection by regulatory authorities.
 The topic "ChaPanda uses expired raw materials" became a trending topic on September 30, sparking widespread concern.

 On 6 October, a female customer in Ningbo, Zhejiang Province, reported finding a spider in the milk cap of a beverage ordered from a ChaPanda store in Cixi.
 The customer stated she had already reported the incident to the relevant authorities.
 ChaPanda staff responded that no spiders were found during preparation, and the customer reported the issue hours after receiving the drink.
 The store is negotiating 600 yuan in compensation with the customer.
 The incident quickly became the top-trending topic on Weibo.

 In the aftermath of Fat Cat's suicide, when people ordered fast food deliveries to commemorate him, multiple restaurants delivered empty packages, including ChaPanda.
 Upon realizing the issue, ChaPanda issued an apology.
 Additionally, both ChaPanda and Wallace announced the dismissal of the employees involved in the incident.
 ChaPanda also made a 1 million RMB donation to the Sichuan Youth Development Foundation in Fat Cat's name.